chetnashah/javawork/androidbasics/Fragments.md

 A fragment is a reusable piece of UI; fragments can be reused and embedded in one or more activities.
 Basically a peice of UI with some controller logic.
+`UI controllers like fragment` control the UI by drawing views on the screen, capturing user events, and anything else related to the UI that the user interacts with.
+Data in the app or any decision-making logic about that data should not be in the UI controller classes

+The Android system can destroy UI controllers like fragments at any time based on certain user interactions or because of system conditions like low memory.
+Because these events aren't under your control, you shouldn't store any app data or state in UI controllers e.g. lets say shared state between many fragments.

 Fragments introduce modularity and reusability into your activity’s UI by allowing you to divide the UI into discrete chunks.